MelihIlker/Solopreneur/ROADMAP.md

 ## 🔐 Critical Authentication Flows

-These flows are security-critical and require the same rigor as the auth module itself.
+These flows are security-critical and require rigorous implementation.

 - [ ] **Email Verification Flow**
   - Secure, single-use tokens stored in Redis with TTL